Elkunirša: Myth of Elkunirša

 Elkunirša's myth was discovered only in Hittite, but scholars are certain its origin is Canaanite.
+It is known from a tablet (CTH 342.1) found at Hattusa.
 The Canaanite origin is learned by the names of the deities in the myth.
 Elkunirša is a Hittite version of El qône ereṣ, known from ʾAzatiwada inscription, and other Canaanite and Aramaic instances.
 Ašertu is ʾAšerah.
 Two other divine names appear in ideograms, one – ^{D}U – belongs to the weather god, here identified as Baʿal, and the other – ^{D}IŠTAR – is identified here as ʿAnat or ʿAštart.
 The myth also bears Canaanite stylistic features.
-There is also a reference to the land Amurru and a-na-[...] (probably Ḫana or ʿAnat (city)).
+There is also a reference to the land Amurru and a-na-[...] (probably the land Ḫana or the city ʿAnat).

 The text was unearthed in several fragments, probably all belonging to one tablet, and their order was restored by scholars.

 The surviving part of the myth opens with a figure delivering Ašertu's threatens to Baʿal, that if he doesn't sleep with her, she will hurt him.
 Baʿal goes to the source of the Euphrates, to Elkunirša's tent.
 Elkunirša asks him why he came, and he reported him that Ašertu, his wife, sent young women who delivered him her proposition to sleep with him, that he declined her, and that she threatened him.
 Elkunirša replied: "Go threaten(?) her [...] and humble her".
 Baʿal went to Ašertu and told her: "I have killed your seventy-seven [children].
 (Your) eighty-eight I have killed."
 Ašertu became sad, appointed mourning women, and lamented for seven years.
 Then, fragmented, mentioned "ate and drank" (maybe a part of a wake feast), and then, a missing part whose length is undetermined.